rust-lang/style-team/team-policy.md

 * **Original RFC**: https://rust-lang.github.io/rfcs/3309-style-team.html
 * **Charter**: TODO

+## Style Guide Evolution

+The Rust style guide will generally match the latest version of the Rust style; the style team does not plan to maintain multiple branches of the style guide for different editions, in part because formatting for new constructs will apply to any edition supporting those constructs.

+Whenever possible, style decisions should be made before a new construct is stabilized.
+However, style decisions shall not be considered a blocker for stabilization.

 ## Operational Roles

 The style team has various operational roles to delegate related and ongoing work to specific individuals, to clarify on our operations, and to coordinate sharing feedback with the members in those roles to enable iterative self improvement.